-In April 2020, the Association applied for and received a Paycheck Protection Program ("PPP") loan in the amount of \$480,167 through the Small Business Administration in relation to the coronavirus pandemic (See Note 23).
+In April 2020, the Association applied for and received a Paycheck Protection Program ("PPP") loan in the amount of \$480,167 through the Small Business Administration in relation to the coronavirus pandemic.
 The loan bears annual interest of 1% and matures 2 years from issuance with payments deferred for the first 10 months.
 The loan is a forgivable loan if certain criteria are met.
 In November 2020 the loan was forgiven in full.
 The Association included the \$480,167 in the government grants revenue on the Statement of Activities and Changes in Net Assets for the year ended June 30, 2021.

-In February 2021, the Association applied for and received a second PPP loan in the amount of \$466,259.
-In September 2021, subsequent to year end, the Association received full forgiveness for this loan.
+In February 2021, the Association applied for and received a second PPP loan in the amount of \$466,259 bearing the same terms as the first loan.
+In September 2021, the Association received full forgiveness for this loan as well and included \$466,259 in government grants revenue on the Statement of Activities and Changes in Net Assets for the year ended June 30, 2022.

-Notes to Financial Statements For the Years Ended June 30, 2021 and 2020
+Notes to Financial Statements For the Years Ended June 30, 2022 and 2021